junxit/us-congress-bills-115/metadata.md

 - 2017-12-05 — Mr. Rutherford moved to suspend the rules and pass the bill, as amended.
 - 2017-12-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 407 - 4 (Roll no. 655). (text: CR H9633)
 - 2017-12-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 407 - 4 (Roll no. 655).(text: CR H9633)
+- 2017-12-06 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.